 100 Miles for 100 Years – Upcoming Events

-Come along to our free-to-attend public sharing showcases and training workshops being held around Kent in September and October.
+Come along to our free-to-attend training workshops being held around Kent in November.

 It’s a great chance to attend our free interactive training workshops if you would like to develop skills around heritage research, walk planning, event planning, practical training in the use of Google Maps, digital images and other general areas.
 Please book, as places are limited.